takuoki/sheetdb/tools/sheetdb-modeler/README.md

 * `-test`

-  For testing, It is an option to automatically generate code without writing only to a spreadsheet.
+  For testing, it is an option to automatically generate code without writing only to a spreadsheet.
   If the value is "on", it will be output in test mode.
   Please refer to [the FAQ](#WhatshouldItakecareofforautomatedtesting) for more details.